Frank Seiden: Biography

 Little is known about Seiden's early life.
 He was born Efraim Seiden in Galicia, Austria-Hungary on July 20, 1860.
 His parents were Jacob and Clara (Chaje) Seiden.
-He emigrated to the United States in 1877.
+He immigrated to the United States in 1877.
 His first decade there is poorly documented, but he married his wife Rachel in November 1883 and became a naturalized citizen in 1886.
-During the 1880s and 1890s he often worked as a barber, opening various shops in the Lower East Side on Ridge Street, Chrystie Street, and Willett Street.
+During the 1880s and 1890s he often worked as a barber, opening various shops on the Lower East Side on Ridge Street, Chrystie Street, and Willett Street.

 By the late 1880s Frank was increasingly known as an entertainer and magician.
 It is unclear when he started performing magical acts, but an 1889 advertisement calls him the "Prof. Seiden, Austrian Prestidigitateur (the pupil of old Hermann)."
 Herrmann presumably refers to Alexander Herrmann, one of the first modern magicians, who was living in New York city and Boston during this era.
 It is unclear if they had any actual relationship.

 Frank became known as a street magician, fire eater, Punch and Judy man, and ventriloquist.
 By the late 1880s, he was running a bar in the Bowery, and later another one in a Tenement building at 122 Attorney Street.
 He tutored Max Malini in magic and entertainment around 1887, who would go on to greater fame than Seiden.
 But at the time of his apprenticeship, Malini was often reduced to working in Seiden's restaurant or performing on street corners with him.
 Seiden is thought to have been present at the founding of the Society of American Magicians in New York in 1902.